My motto: a thousand years from now all of us would probably appear rather ridiculous.

 Ph.D. dissertation, The Hasse Principle for Geometric Variational Problems: An Illustration via Area-minimizing Submanifolds, preprint available at https://arxiv.org/abs/2508.21045

 P.S.
 There is some other research work available on arxiv: https://arxiv.org/a/liu_z_17.html.
-They either are superseded by the works of others or my own works.

 MIT Geometric Analysis Seminar, April 2025